floss1138/dxMagic/README.md

 # dxMagic
 Proof of concept DXF and DXX file parser to extract attribute meta-data.
-This collection of Perl scripts is intented to run on Ubuntu server for which there is a build script.
+This collection of Perl scripts is intended to run on Ubuntu server for which there is a build script.

 dxMagic is a proof of concept attempt to take dxx output from AutoKAD LT/ProgKAD and turn it into an ATTOUT formatted text file.
 This provides similar results to the ATTOUT function available in the full version of AutoKAD but using the `ATTEXT` function instead of `ATTOUT`.
-With little modification it is possible to extend dxx parsing to entier ASCII dxf files.
-In the case of a dxf file, all the attribute data from both model and paper space is extracted.  dx_extract makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.  `ATTIN` functionality is similary provided by merging attribute data back into the .dxf using dx_insert.
+With little modification it is possible to extend dxx parsing to entire ASCII dxf files.
+In the case of a dxf file, all the attribute data from both model and paper space is extracted.  dx_extract makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.  `ATTIN` functionality is similarly provided by merging attribute data back into the .dxf using dx_insert.

 ### Looking for a CAD tutorial?
 Please excuse the alternative spellings; they are intended to prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.